cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix Atan(SparseMatrix x)
           SparseColVec Atan(SparseColVec x)
           SparseRowVec Atan(SparseRowVec x)
-   Param:
+   Parameters:
+       x:
-      | x:  A scalar number or one-dimensional or two-dimensional array representing a tangent value for which the arctangent is to be computed.
+         A scalar number or one-dimensional or two-dimensional array representing a tangent value for which the arctangent is to be computed.
    Returns:
        A double representing the arctangent of x in radians, in the range -π/2 ≤ atan(x) ≤ π/2.
    Example: